google/WebFundamentals/src/content/en/updates/2019/08/barcode-detection.md

 <div class="clearfix"></div>

-Success: We were working the specification for this API as part of the [capabilities project](/web/updates/capabilities).
+Success: We were working on the specification for this API as part of the [capabilities project](/web/updates/capabilities).
 Following a successful Origin Trial, barcode detection has now launched.